stfxecutables/ec_downsampling_analysis/written/methods/methods.md

 30 days following initial admission (and remove features that allow trivial prediction of this variable).

-The "HeartFailure" dataset [@zhangzhonghengHospitalizedPatientsHeart;
+The "HeartFailure" dataset
-@zhangElectronicHealthcareRecords2021], made available through PhysioNet [@goldbergerPhysioBankPhysioToolkitPhysioNet2000], contains a large number of features related to medications, heart measurements, demographics, and other medical factors.
+[@zhangzhonghengHospitalizedPatientsHeart;@zhangElectronicHealthcareRecords2021], made available through PhysioNet [@goldbergerPhysioBankPhysioToolkitPhysioNet2000], contains a large number of features related to medications, heart measurements, demographics, and other medical factors.
 We predict whether a patient will be re-admitted within 6 months of the initial admission (and remove features that allow trivial prediction of this variable).

-The "UTIResistance" dataset [@oberstmichaelAMRUTIAntimicrobialResistance;
+The "UTIResistance" dataset
-kanjilalDecisionAlgorithmPromote2020], also available from PhysioNet [@goldbergerPhysioBankPhysioToolkitPhysioNet2000], concerns antibiotic resistance observed in patients with urinary tract infections (UTI).
+[@oberstmichaelAMRUTIAntimicrobialResistance;@kanjilalDecisionAlgorithmPromote2020], also available from PhysioNet [@goldbergerPhysioBankPhysioToolkitPhysioNet2000], concerns antibiotic resistance observed in patients with urinary tract infections (UTI).
 The large number of sparse, binary indicator features comprise information such as